 But the largest issue here is the culture of shame that surrounds social rejection.

 If a person experiences social and sexual rejection, they often suffer from shame and ridicule at the hands of their peers.
 They’re seen as deficient and inherently inferior.

 Even attempting to improve one’s social life inevitably leads to social rejection and the formation of a reputation as a loser or outcast.
 For a lonely and desperate person, this feels like a no-win situation.
 You’re punished for trying, and also punished for not trying.

-In contrast, you expect suicide or attempted suicide elicits a completely different reaction from people: namely, sympathy, and the validation you’ve always craved.
+In contrast, you expect suicide, or attempted suicide, to elicit a completely different reaction from people: namely, sympathy and the validation you’ve always craved.

 People sympathize with people who are dead.
 Your absence will force people to miss you, or at least claim they will miss you.
 It will finally validate you for the qualities you always felt went unnoticed.
 It will force the appreciation out of them that they never expressed.
 It will make people think twice about the shame they caused you and the rejection they leveled on you.

 Yes, it’s sick, but when you’re this lonely and depressed, this begins to look like a legitimate solution.